tharmigaloganathan/ECE9069-Presentation-2/README.md

 * So this is a story on why it's important to secure your permissions, and stay up to date on big vulnerabilities that come out!

-### What is BIG-IP?
-Impact
+### What is BIG-IP? + Impact

-BIG-IP is a family of software products from F5 Networks.
-These products offer an wide variety of different application access and security functions.
+BIG-IP is a family of software and hardware solutions from F5 Networks.
+While it originally started out as a load balancer, it has now expanded to offer complimentary services such as traffic management, access control, security and optimization.
+Load balancers work by providing a virtual IP on behalf of numerous other devices.
+This is a service that allows large scale applications to seamlessly serve its customers without a bottleneck.

+This exploit is particularly impactful because it can not only impact the load balancing server itself but also any device that is behind a BIG-IP load balancer.

 Load balancer, virtual IP address on behalf of devices behind it Traffic management, high availability, acccess control, secuirty, optimization